-Sarah Titus is thrilled to be joining the Westlake Academy team as a Grade Four teacher.
-Sarah began her educational journey at Westlake Academy as a student in 2003 when the school opened, and graduated in 2012.
-Sarah absolutely loves the International Baccalaureate program and is excited to continue helping her students grow in their love of learning and international mindedness as they enter grade four this year.
+Sarah Titus joined Westlake Academy in 2017 as a Grade Four teacher.
+She is the first alumna to graduate and return to become an employee at Westlake Academy.
+Ms. Titus began her educational journey at Westlake Academy as a student in 2003 when the school opened, and graduated in 2012.
+She absolutely loves the International Baccalaureate program and is excited to continue helping her students grow in their love of learning and international mindedness as they enter grade four this year.

-Sarah loves to write and is excited to work with students at Westlake Academy this year on The Black Cow Student Newspaper.
-Traveling, writing for The Student Nomad blog, and riding her cutting horse are activities Sarah enjoys participating in outside of school.
-Sarah is looking forward to a wonderful school year at Westlake Academy!
+Ms. Titus loves to write and is excited to work with students at Westlake Academy this year on The Black Cow Student Newspaper.
+Traveling, writing for The Student Nomad blog, and riding her cutting horse are activities she enjoys participating in outside of school.